trueos/sysadm/api/classes/iocage.rst

 Clean Jails
 ===========

-The "cleanjails" action destroys all existing jail datasets, including ISOs, templates, and all data stored in the jails.
+The "cleanjails" action destroys all existing jail datasets, including all data stored in the jails.

 **REST Request**